Blueprint for Sustainability

 Site preparation and fencing

-(You can also assess the likely sustainability of any remnant bush
+(You can also assess the likely sustainability of remnant bush using the 'Sustainability Score Sheet')

 Once you have this information the scoring will only take a few minutes.
 Add up your score totals and compare them to the 'Sustainability Assessment' at the end of the table.